Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification: Experiments

 \subsection{Implementation Details}

-For Camelyon16, we tile the WSIs into 256$\times$256 patches on 20$\times$ magnification using the official code of \cite{dtfdmil}, while for the HCC dataset the patches are 384$\times$384 on 40$\times$ magnification following the pathologists' advice.
-For both datasets, we use an ImageNet pre-trained ResNet50 \footnote{https://download.pytorch.org/models/resnet50-11ad3fa6.pth} to initialize $g(x)$ (except DS-MIL \cite{dsmil}).
-The instance embedding process is the same of \cite{clam}, which means for each patch, it will be firstly embedded into a 1024-dimension vector, and then be projected to a 512-dimension hidden space for further bag-level training.
-For the training of bag classifier $f(x)$, we use an initial learning rate of 2e-4 with Adam \cite{adam} optimizer for 200 epochs with batch size being 1.
-Camelyon16 results are reported on the official test split, while the HCC dataset uses a 7:1:2 split for training, validation and test.
-For the training of patch embedder $g(x)$, we use an initial learning rate of 1e-5 with Adam \cite{adam} optimizer for 10000 iterations with batch size being 100.
-Three metrics are used for evaluation, namely area under curve (AUC), F1 score, and slide-level accuracy (Acc).
-Experiments are all conducted on a Nvidia Tesla M40 (12GB).
+For Camelyon16, we tiled the WSIs into 256$\times$256 patches on 20$\times$ magnification using the official code of \cite{dtfdmil}, while for the HCC dataset the patches are 384$\times$384 on 40$\times$ magnification following the pathologists' advice.
+For both datasets, we used an ImageNet pre-trained ResNet50 to initialize $g(\cdot)$.
+The instance embedding process was the same of \cite{clam}, which means for each patch, it would be firstly embedded into a 1024-dimension vector, and then be projected to a 512-dimension hidden space for further bag-level training.
+For the training of bag classifier $f(\cdot)$, we used an initial learning rate of 2e-4 with Adam \cite{adam} optimizer for 200 epochs with batch size being 1.
+Camelyon16 results are reported on the official test split, while the HCC dataset used a 7:1:2 split for training, validation and test.
+For the training of patch embedder $g(\cdot)$, we used an initial learning rate of 1e-5 with Adam \cite{adam} optimizer with the batch size being 100.
+Three metrics were used for evaluation.
+Namely, area under curve (AUC), F1 score, and slide-level accuracy (Acc).
+Experiments were all conducted on a Nvidia Tesla M40 (12GB).